probablyduncan/nopilot/src/content/generic-responses/mdash.md

 - There was a noise in the hallway&mdash;spiders!
 - "Here I am, just walking along, minding my own&mdash;"
 - "Suzy?"
 - There was no response.
-Suzy&mdash;one of my best friends&mdash;had vanished.
+Suzy&mdash;one of my best friends&mdash;was being swiftly wrapped into a silky cocoon.

 ## 🤪 In conclusion